PhantomBot/PhantomBot/docs/guides/content/twitchembeds.md

 If you use external IP:

 - Use this [link](https://phantombot.github.io/PhantomBot/panel/login/) to access the control panel.
-If this is your first time using it, you must login into your control panel using IP:port and accept the certificate.
+The first time you need to login to the control panel using IP:port, and after this link.